Gravity as Quantum Entanglement Force: Introduction

-In Sec.
-II we discuss the relation between entanglement and the holographic principle.
-In Sec.
-III we introduce the concept of quantum entanglement force and suggest that gravity is a quantum entanglement force.
-In Sec.
-VI the predictions of our dark energy theory are compared with the recent observational data.
+In Section II, we discuss the relation between entanglement and the holographic principle.
+In Section III, we introduce the concept of the quantum entanglement force and suggest that gravity is a kind of quantum entanglement force.
+In Section VI, the predictions of our dark energy theory are compared with the recent observational data.
 Section V contains discussions.